-What is the linkage between Public Engagement and Campus Sustainability?
-What should it be?

 This is a terminology question.
-Could we develop a shared lexicon for “educate” “engage” “incentivize” “behavior change” “outreach” etc?
+Could we develop a shared lexicon for “educate” “engage” “incentivize” “behavior change” “outreach” “extension” etc?
 Should this chapter be called “Culture Shift”?
+Call it Engagement – with the mission of culture shift.

 What would be the role for this SWATeam?
 Morgan noted, “The iWG would like to see collaborations with the other SWATeams, and we have encouraged those in the past.
 We still need to select a lead group for any collaborative efforts though.
 Personally, I believe this SWATeam should take the lead if a project is about overall knowledge, such as one that covers all the themes, and topical SWATeams should take the lead if it is about their particular topic, like how to recycle.”

+What would this team do?- make large-scale recommendations that the other teams could work with – bridge the gap

+To discuss later.

 Can we mandate a sustainability workshop for all students?
 The SWATeam said, “Alternatively, design a mandatory sustainability workshop training session for all incoming freshmen, to be help in the spring semester.”
 Fina said, “Host a freshman sustainability 2 hour class similar to the mandatory fycare and ace it class.”
 Alexa said, “When I applied to be a member of the Education SWATeam, my main objective was to create a mandatory freshman workshop on how to live sustainably in the dorm.
 Because we have other programs regarding sexual harassment and substance use, I believe that this would be a very viable option.”
 Morgan asked, “Is recycling as important as substance abuse and sexual harassment?
 Those courses are mandated by law, and we do not have a sustainability law in place.
 It would not be easy to add a mandatory program, so I suggest we focus on an overall training program and messaging campaign about campus sustainability, and good behaviors.”

 This isn’t a matter of whether or not sustainability issues are as important as any other issues the campus already works to address.
 It is, rather, capitalizing on an effective system of spreading knowledge and awareness.
 I think that if we are pursuing an effective training program, messaging campaign, or what have you, a new student required workshop about sustainable practices should certainly be included!

+Does this objective fit in Zero Waste, or is it more in the educational outreach area? “provide requirements through student affairs for Registered Student Organizations (RSOs) in regard to sustainable regulations.
+Specify the steps that an RSO will need to take to maintain good standing.
+These might include providing educational opportunities for its members.”

+Maybe implement this type of regulation for Greek Life?
+I am aware in Greek Life waste and recycling is a big issue and incentivizing or regulating is could make significant impact.

+Ximing says, “Both, while extension is more on the implementation…”

+Hazardous Waste: Should we include something about hazardous waste handling?
+The SWATeam said, “Storing overstock usable materials and chemicals for future use and/or disposing of these in a safe manner through recycling or hazardous materials handling.”

+Recommend removing, and replacing with statement about Haz waste is managed by DRS

+This is a question for DRS and the iWG – is there a sustainability item that Monica would like us to include?

+Ximing says, “This is on the idea of green labs that we have been discussing with DRS for a while.
+I believe we should include this in the 2020 plan and push a new joint action between iWG and DRS”

 Outreach Objectives

-Enhance the overall culture of sustainability on campus, and increase the number of certified green offices and certified green labs by 20% each year from FY20 to FY24.
+Enhance the overall culture of sustainability on campus, and increase the number of certified green offices by 20% each year from FY20 to FY24.